Written byJenny Zeng

 Google has an option to restore default settings, which will reset the unwanted changes but keep the saved bookmarks, history, and passwords intact.

-- 1. Open Chrome, click on the three dots at the top-right corner to select Settings.
+- Open Chrome, and click on the three dots at the top-right corner to select Settings.

 How to get rid of the "Your computer is low on memory" virus from Firefox?

 Like Google, Firefox also has a reset feature that allows people to restore it to the factory default state without losing essential information such as bookmarks, browsing history, passwords, auto-fill data, etc.